Introduction to Typr DB

 /** Default: CURRENT_TIMESTAMP */

-Optional<LocalDateTime> createdAt)
+Optional<LocalDateTime> createdAt

-CompanyId, String, Optional<Integer>, Optional<Boolean>, Optional<LocalDateTime>> {
+) implements Tuple5<CompanyId, String, Optional<Integer>, Optional<Boolean>, Optional<LocalDateTime>> {

 public interface CompanyRepo {